Advertisement

 Caused by the varicella-zoster virus, chickenpox starts with fever and fatigue, followed by an itchy rash that turns into fluid-filled blisters.

-The measles vaccine comprises of two different injections.
+The measles vaccine comprises two different injections.
 Image: Getty

 How to protect yourself from measles